0xtf/xroot.org/xroot/content/posts/xbox-20.md

 draft: false
 ---

-We haven't always seen eye to eye Xbox, but today is your day.
+We have not always seen eye to eye Xbox, but today is your day.

 {{< figure src="/img/IMG_1179.jpeg" >}}